hlapp/icbo-2022-ml-workshop/index.md

 * neural reasoning with biomedical ontologies
 * ontologies and Natural Language Processing
 * using machine learning for ontology evaluation
+* bioinformatics to build general AI
+* ontologies and explainability

 ## Dates